kwokster10/backpacker_blog/features.md

 1. You can add yourself to the main page and it will create your profile.

 2. The password setup ist still a primitive one but you can use to edit your page, make a new post, and to delete your profile and posts.
-If you entered it incorrectly, it will redirect you to the previous page.
+If you entered it incorrectly, it will redirect you to an alternate page.

 3. After creating your profile, you can begin creating posts.